 These data demonstrate that dietary lutein/zeaxanthin supplementation protects the skin against UVB-induced photoaging and photocarcinogenesis.

 Another xanthophyll, astaxanthin is naturally found in algae and many different kinds of seafood including salmon, shrimp, krill, and lobster.
-It is a powerful antioxidant which research shows may help protect tissue from oxidative damage and other types of environmental stressors—including sunlight.
+It is a powerful antioxidant which research shows may help protect tissue from oxidative damage and support tissue during exposure to other types of environmental stressors.

 Haematococcus Astaxanthin: Applications For Human Health And Nutrition